Diversity in modeling is no longer simply a matter of race and ethnicity, size and age. It’s everything and anything.

 We Are All Models Now

-Diversity is no longer simply a matter of race and ethnicity, size and age.
+Diversity in fashion is no longer simply a matter of race and ethnicity, size and age.
 It’s everything and anything.

 It was breakfast time on the East Coast one morning in April, and Gucci designer Alessandro Michele was speaking to journalists via Zoom after debuting his new collection in a splashy film, “Gucci Aria,” on the Italian company’s website.
 The short movie, set in a make-believe nightclub, was a ready-to-wear mash-up of the brand’s history and its contemporary provocations, all set to a soundtrack that celebrated its influential position in popular culture.
 The songs “Gucci Gang,” “Green Gucci Suit” and “Gucci Flip Flops” serenaded the models as they walked.